edgecollective/edge-blog/posts/notes/mothbot.md

 - make the resistor footprints longer so that they can lie flat
 - larger text for the scre terminals
 - J1 and J3 terminals are obscured by i2c display -- move stuff?

+### Notes on Display

+- Current (larger) display is nice, but prevents access to screw terminals.
+Uses 'VCC GND SCL SDA'
+- Can add a rearranged i2c port at the 'top' of U3 (the ATMEGA), arranged as 'GND VCC SCL SDA', and accommodate a [smaller screen](https://www.amazon.com/Pieces-Display-Module-SSD1306-3-3V-5V/dp/B08CDN5PSJ/ref=sr_1_8?dchild=1&keywords=SSD1306&qid=1602675432&sr=8-8).
+- Note: 'GND VCC SCL SDA' [is also common](https://www.amazon.com/Display-Module-SSD1306-Du-pont-Arduino/dp/B07VDXYDVY/ref=sr_1_9?dchild=1&keywords=SSD1306&qid=1602675432&sr=8-9) for the larger displays.

+So, maybe we switch over to 'GND VCC SCL SDA' in general, move pins to above U3.

 ### <a name="mothbot_ver3_parts"></a> Mothbot Version 3 Parts List / BOM